morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Review by Joop - The AC range is limited (same floor only) Turning on CF-WU782AC on any channel reduces the range of my ALFA AWUS036ACM.
 Both adapters have USB extension cables and this leads me to think that CF-WU782AC creates unnecessary interference.
 CF-WU782AC does not support DFS.

-Comment by @morrownr - The mt7612u, mt7610u and mt7921u drivers do not currently support DFS channels.
+Comment by @morrownr - The mt7612u, mt7610u and mt7921u drivers do not currently support DFS channels in AP mode.
+DFS channels work fine in managed mode.
 This is an issue that needs to be brought to the attention of Mediatek as this is a capability that we need.

 ```
 >=============================<